kesava5253/Assignment_1/review.md

-#Listfile.sh#
+#Listfile.sh

 >UNDERSTANDING OF REQUIREMENT:3
 1. all files in system are not listed
 2. fixed arguments are missing
 3. no default case added
-4.no automation
+4. no automation

 >NAMING CONVENTION/INTENDATION/COMMENTS :3
 1. remote machine is not mentioned in program name
 2. comments missing
 3. no proper intendation